Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces: Introduction

 Inverse mean curvature flow (IMCF) has played a central role in geometric analysis since the work of Huisken and Ilmanen, who used a weak formulation of the flow in Euclidean space to prove the Riemannian Penrose inequality \cite{HuiskenIlmanen2001}.
 Their construction, based on an elliptic regularisation of the level set formulation, produces a weak outward-minimising evolution which is well defined past singularities and enjoys powerful monotonicity properties.
 In parallel, Gerhardt and others developed a systematic theory of smooth inverse curvature flows for star-shaped and mean convex hypersurfaces, both in Euclidean and hyperbolic space \cite{Gerhardt2014}.

-In hyperbolic space, inverse curvature flows and their variants have been used extensively to derive sharp geometric inequalities of Penrose and Alexandrov--Fenchel type.
-For instance, Andrews and Wei, and Andrews, Chen and Wei, used curvature flows preserving quermassintegrals or volume to prove Alexandrov--Fenchel type inequalities for closed hypersurfaces in $\mathbb{H}^{n+1}$ \cite{AndrewsChenWei2021,AndrewsWei2018}, while Hu, Li and Wei obtained further hyperbolic inequalities via locally constrained curvature flows \cite{HuLiWei2022}.
+In hyperbolic space, inverse curvature flows and their variants have been used extensively to derive sharp geometric inequalities of Penrose and Aleksandrov--Fenchel type.
+For instance, Andrews and Wei, and Andrews, Chen and Wei, used curvature flows preserving quermassintegrals or volume to prove Aleksandrov--Fenchel type inequalities for closed hypersurfaces in $\mathbb{H}^{n+1}$ \cite{AndrewsChenWei2021,AndrewsWei2018}, while Hu, Li and Wei obtained further hyperbolic inequalities via locally constrained curvature flows \cite{HuLiWei2022}.
 In dimension three, Hung and Wang revisited IMCF in $\mathbb{H}^3$ and clarified the relation between the flow and various notions of mass \cite{HungWang2015}.
 On the asymptotically hyperbolic side, Brendle, Hung and Wang, and de Lima and Gir{\~a}o, established sharp Minkowski and Penrose type inequalities using IMCF and related flows in the anti-de Sitter--Schwarzschild setting and for asymptotically hyperbolic graphs \cite{BrendleHungWang2016, DeLimaGirao2016}.
 Altogether, these works show that expanding curvature flows in negatively curved ambient spaces provide a flexible tool for encoding global geometric information.

 A different but closely related perspective on expanding flows is provided by the Aleksandrov reflection method.
 In Euclidean space, Chow and Gulliver introduced a reflection scheme for extrinsic curvature flows that systematically exploits symmetry with respect to affine hyperplanes and yields strong control on the geometry of evolving hypersurfaces \cite{ChowGulliver01}.
 Their ideas have since been developed in many directions and are surveyed in detail by Chow \cite{Chow2023}.
 In particular, Aleksandrov reflection has proved especially effective for expanding and ancient solutions: it can be used to propagate symmetries along the flow and to obtain rigidity and classification results under relatively weak hypotheses on the initial data.
-This is exploited, for example, in the work of Bourni, Langford and Tinaglia, who use reflection techniques to classify convex ancient solutions to the curve shortening flow and to the mean curvature flow in Euclidean space \cite{BourniLangfordTinaglia2020, BourniLangfordTinaglia2021}.
+This is exploited, for example, in the work of Bourni, Langford and Tinaglia~\cite{BourniLangfordTinaglia2020, BourniLangfordTinaglia2021} and in the classification of convex ancient solutions to mean curvature flow by Brendle and Choi~\cite{BrendleChoi2019, BrendleChoi2021}.